-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new accounting standards effective as at January 1, 2020.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new accounting standards effective as at January 1, 2021.
 The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-Unless otherwise indicated, adoption of these new standards did not have an impact on the consolidated financial statements of the Group.
+Adoption of these new standards did not have an impact on the consolidated financial statements of the Group.